jccriado/basisgen/README.md

 print("Total:", invariants.count())
 ~~~

-This code can be also found in `examples/higgs.py`.
-The output is
+This code can be also found in `examples/simple.py`.
+Running it gives:

 ~~~
+> python simple.py
 phi phi*: 1
 (phi)^2 (phi*)^2: 1
 (phi)^2 (phi*)^2 D^2: 2